 He is a master of the William B. Enright American Inn of Court.
 In August 2016, he received the James K. Carroll Leadership Award from the American Bar Association Tort Trial and Insurance Practice Section, which honors members who have shown outstanding leadership qualities and service to the section.

-The focus of Jason’s practice is the representation of Fortune 500 corporations in litigation involving real estate, environmental, intellectual property, class actions, and complex business issues.
+The focus of Jason’s practice is the representation of Fortune 500 corporations in litigation involving real estate, environmental protection, intellectual property, class actions, and complex business issues.
 Former Executive Committee Member IP Section of the State Bar of California, Former Director, Japanese American Bar Association, Member, Million Dollar Advocates Forum.
 Graduate, Harvard Law School.